About Wilkinson County

 Property & Public Records

-Property and land records for Wilkinson County are maintained by the Clerk of Superior Court, who serves as the official recorder of deeds, located at 100 Bacon Street, Irwinton, Georgia 31042, phone (478) 946-2221.
-The Clerk's office maintains an extensive collection of real property records including warranty deeds, quitclaim deeds, security deeds (mortgages), liens, easements, plat maps, subdivision records, and Uniform Commercial Code (UCC) filings.
-These records date back to the county's formation in 1803, with indices available to help researchers locate specific documents.
+Property and land records for Wilkinson County are maintained by the Clerk of Superior Court, who is the official recorder of deeds, located at 100 Bacon Street, Irwinton, Georgia 31042 The Clerk's office maintains an extensive collection of real property records including warranty deeds, quitclaim deeds, security deeds (mortgages), liens, easements, plat maps, subdivision records, and Uniform Commercial Code (UCC) filings.
+These records date back to Wilkinson County's formation in 1803, with indices available to help researchers locate specific documents.

 • Certified copies of recorded documents can be obtained from the Clerk of Superior Court for a statutory fee, typically $2.50 for the first page and $0.50 for each additional page, plus a certification fee.